mhpi/mhpi.github.io/docs/index.md

 [![PyPI](https://img.shields.io/pypi/v/hydroDL?color=blue)](https://pypi.org/project/hydroDL/)  [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3993880.svg)](https://doi.org/10.5281/zenodo.3993880) [![CodeStyle](https://img.shields.io/badge/code%20style-Black-black)]()

 HydroDL is a coding library designed to model hydrologic systems using two classes of models: (1) purely data-driven neural networks and (2) hybrid, physics-informed differentiable ($\delta$) models.
 Applications range from soil moisture to streamflow to water quality and ecosystem.
 Through this portal, we collect all of our published models so you can navigate through them easily.
+These codes are developed by the Multiscale Hydrology, Processes and Intelligence (MHPI) group headed by Dr. Chaopeng Shen, faculty member at Penn State Univ (http://water.engr.psu.edu/shen).
+Codes are contributed by the whole MHPI team (https://sites.google.com/view/mhpi/team).

-These classes each has its own advantages.
+The two model classes each have their own advantages.
 Purely data-driven models are great because they are:
 (i) easy to train and run at scale.
 (ii) automatically adaptable to predictable errors in forcings
 (iii) highly efficient in computation.